 - Add media

 - Add links – Remember to add both internal and external, and always have the page open in a new window

 - On the right hand side you can select the featured image for your blog post

 - Add categories and tags to group certain types of posts

 - If you’re not ready to publish your work then hit “Save Draft”

 - Be sure to “Preview” your post to see what it will look like

 - Finally when you’re ready, then hit “Publish” and send it off to the interwebs for anyone to see!

 One of the great things about WordPress is that if you figure out you need to edit something after it’s published then don’t panic!
 Just go back into the post, edit it, then hit “Publish” again and the new changes will now be shown.

-The Power of an SEO Plugin
+The Power of a Search Engine Optimization Plugin

 If you’re not using an SEO plugin like Rank Math, then you could be missing out on some valuable information.
 Down the bottom underneath the Gutenberg editor will be the SEO settings for that particular post.